Guided Sampling-based Evolutionary Deep Neural Network for Intelligent Fault Diagnosis: Experimental Results and Discussion

 \subsection{Discussion}

-The diagnostic performances by the proposed method and the selected state-of-the-art methods conclude the following important points. \begin{enumerate} \item The $CA$ comparison in tables \ref{Table:AirC}, \ref{Table: CWRU}, \& \ref{Table: paderborn} reveal that the diagnostic performances are very much affected by the model selection.
-The DNN model with the best suitable architecture for the given dataset gives $CA$ up to almost 100\% whereas other methods with pre-selected architecture fail to perform well. \item Considering SVM \cite{svm} as the baseline diagnostic method, We evaluate the transfer improvement ($TI$) in term of average $CA$ for the dataset T1, T2, T3, \& T4 separately.
+The diagnostic performances by the proposed method and the selected state-of-the-art methods conclude the following observations. \begin{enumerate} \item The $CA$ comparison in tables \ref{Table:AirC}, \ref{Table: CWRU}, \& \ref{Table: paderborn} reveal that the diagnostic performances are very much affected by the model selection.
+The DNN model with the best suitable architecture for the given dataset can perform up to almost 100\% $CA$ while other methods with pre-selected architecture fail to perform well. \item Considering SVM \cite{svm} as the baseline diagnostic method, We evaluate the transfer improvement ($TI$) in term of average $CA$ for the dataset T1, T2, T3, \& T4 separately.
 If the average $CA$ is denoted as $\overline{CA}$, the $TI$ is defined as $TI = \overline{CA} - \overline{CA}_{b}$, where $\overline{CA}_{b}$ is the average $CA$ by SVM.
-The $TI$ graph shown in Fig. \ref{fig:TI} shows the performance improvement of the proposed framework in comparison with the state-of-the-art methods and the baseline method `SVM'. \item The performance comparison between EvoN2N \cite{TL_aks} and the proposed method shows that architecture optimization is greatly affected by the guided sampling with policy gradient framework. \item Fig. \ref{fig:cm} demonstrate the classification performance by confusion chart matrices for one of the dataset (T4-L1: table \ref{Table: paderborn}).
-Classifications with 100\% accuracies are highlighted by blackened diagonal elements where for other cases, diagonal elements are highlighted by gray shade. \item The comparison between EvoDCNN \cite{Ysun2020}, EvoN2N \cite{TL_aks}, \& the proposed GS-EvoN2N reveal that the DNN model with the best architecture performs better than the CNN model for fault diagnosis applications with the segmented dataset (described in section \ref{sec:seg}. \end{enumerate}
+The $TI$ graph shown in Fig. \ref{fig:TI} shows the performance improvement of the proposed framework in comparison with the state-of-the-art methods and the baseline method `SVM'. \item Fig. \ref{fig:cm} demonstrate the classification performance by confusion chart matrices for one of the dataset (T4-L1: table \ref{Table: paderborn}).
+The confusion matrices with blackened diagonal elements represent the classifications with 100\% accuracies.
+The confusion matrices with grey shades are the methods with missed classifications.
+All the test samples are classified correctly by the proposed method 'GS-EvoN2N', therefore the proposed method is capable of selecting the best possible architecture that has almost 100\% diagnostic performance. \item Fig. \ref{fig:acc_curve} show the evolution of the best model for the proposed GS-EvoN2N and the EvoN2N \cite{TL_aks} with the generation.
+The comparison of the rise of the curve reveals that guided sampling helps the algorithm to attain optimality faster.
+Therefore, the proposed method GS-EvoN2N requires less number of generations to converge to the global optima. \item The comparison between EvoDCNN \cite{Ysun2020}, EvoN2N \cite{TL_aks}, \& the proposed GS-EvoN2N reveal that the fully connected (DNN) model with the best architecture is more suitable for fault diagnosis applications compared to the CNN model in EvoDCNN \cite{Ysun2020} proposed for image classification. \end{enumerate}